ladybug/kamilszymanski.github.io/_posts/2015-12-10-optimizing-docker-images-for-image-size-and-build-time.md

 {% endhighlight %}

 This clearly shows that chaining commands allows you to clean up layers before they are committed, but that doesn't mean you should put everything into a single layer.
-If you take another look at the output from previous commands you will spot that 3 bottom layers of both images have the same UUIDs which means they are shared between those images (and that's why `docker images` command reports virtual size of images).
+If you take another look at the output from previous commands you will spot that the 3 bottom layers of both images have the same UUIDs which means they are shared between those images (and that's why `docker images` command reports virtual size of images).
 One might say that disk space is so cheap that you should not bother about it but there are other aspects of caching image layers you should care about.
 One of the more important ones is image build time.
 Simply speaking if you can reuse a layer you don't need to build it.